mframpton/seqfam/docs/tutorial_and_api.rst

 ############

 The :py:mod:`seqfam` package is primarily designed for analysing next generation sequencing (NGS) DNA data from families with known pedigree information in order to identify rare variants that are potentially causal of a disease/trait of interest.
-It uses the popular and versatile Pandas library, and can be straightforwardly integrated into existing analysis code/pipelines.
+It uses the popular and versatile `Pandas <https://pandas.pydata.org/>`_ library, and can be straightforwardly integrated into existing analysis code/pipelines.
 :py:mod:`Seqfam` can be used to verify pedigree information, to perform Monte Carlo gene dropping, to undertake regression-based gene burden testing, and to identify variants which segregate by affection status in families via user-defined pattern of occurrence rules.
 Additionally, it can generate scripts for running analyses in a *MapReduce pattern* on a computer cluster, something which is usually desirable in NGS data analysis and indeed *big data* analysis in general.

 Requirements and installation
 #############################

 :py:mod:`Seqfam` is compatible with Windows, Mac OX X and Linux operating systems.
 It is coded using Python 3.6 but can also be run by Python 2.7.
-It requires the following packages:
+It requires the following packages (listed in *requirements.txt*):

 * pandas==0.20.3
 * scipy==0.19.1